chipbaber/apex_textdemo/dataload_manipulation.md

 In this example we will take look at a very common scenario in which a business user provides a member of IT a spreadsheet list of data.
 The list is intended to guide IT on a new report or application action.
 IT needs to consume the spreadsheet then programmatically generate code that can be leveraged in an application.
 In this example the core need is for a Oracle Analytics Cloud Data Visualizer Calculation to filter all the rows with certain global id's.

-- Please what this video for details on how to execute the example below. []()
+- Please what this video for details on how to execute the example below.
+[How to Rapidly Load Data and Generate Code Blocks in APEX](https://youtu.be/CmT2d_UdlC0)

-- For this example we will leverage the [example_data.csv](example_data.csv) as our input file.
+- For this example we will leverage the [example_data.csv](https://github.com/chipbaber/apex_textdemo/blob/main/example_data.csv) as our input file.

 - Our desired output filter will look like, only it will include :